MacBook Pro vs MacBook Air: What’s the difference?

 MacBook Air vs MacBook Pro: Display size and design

 Those longing for the return of the fabled 17-inch MacBook Pro should turn away, Apple’s biggest laptop display still stands at 15-inches.
-The new MacBook Pro comes in two sizes; 13-inch and 15-inch just like before.
+The 2018 MacBook Pros come in two sizes; 13 and 15-inches, just like before.

-It also looks like a mash-up between the old MacBook Pro and the smaller MacBook, with the same butterfly mechanism for slimmer keys, a trackpad that’s twice as big and Force Touch (tap to click) enabled by default.
+It also looks like a mash-up between the old MacBook Pro and the smaller MacBook, with the same butterfly mechanism for slimmer keys, a larger trackpad and Force Touch (tap to click) enabled by default.